samueldmaus/samueldmaus/README.md

-### Hi there 👋 I am Sam!
+### Hi there 👋 Sam here!

 I'm a full stack developer who enjoys sports and video games in his free time.
-Also enjoy learning new languages and completing Raspberry Pi projects.
+I also enjoy learning new languages and completing Raspberry Pi projects.

 **Currently Learning**: